GeekOops/geekoops-rspamd/README.md

 # ansible role for setting up rspamd and unbond

-Configurable ansible role for setting up unbound and rspamd.
+Configurable ansible role for setting up unbound asa a recursive caching DNS resolver and rspamd.
 Works with

 - openSUSE Leap 15.4 -> tested